-When we started our adventure of building (well, more like rebuilding) a 4 season greenhouse, we were sure that the heating would play the most important role in keeping the greenhouse from freezing in the winter.
+When we started our adventure to build (well, more like rebuild) a 4 season greenhouse, we were sure that heating would play the most important role in keeping the greenhouse from freezing in the winter.

 Guess what, it is not!

 Are you surprised?
 Well, we did not expect that either.
 But let’s start at the beginning.